fbraza/FruitDetect/README.md

 Thanks to the platform, customers' manual entries in case of doubt or error can enrich the learning of neural network by associating each fruit with the right label.
 It will allow to drastically increase the model accuracy.
-In the same way the initial dataset will be build, it will be extremely easy to reinforce the training by regularly using labelled datasets made by customers.
+In the same way the initial dataset will be built, it will be extremely easy to reinforce the training by regularly using labelled datasets made by customers.

 **Monitoring and evaluation in production : "You can’t effectively manage what you don’t measure"**